Asia

 Ho Chi Minh City

-Ho Chi Minh City works best when you treat it as a city of dense layers rather than one attraction list: District 1 for first orientation, District 3 for a slower side of the center, and outer neighborhoods for food, cafes, and evenings that feel less staged.
+Ho Chi Minh City usually works better if you treat it as a city of dense layers rather than one attraction list: District 1 for first orientation, District 3 for a slower side of the center, and outer neighborhoods for food, cafes, and evenings that feel less staged.

 Quick highlights